-For educational success to occur... it takes the collaborative efforts of three major groups.
+For educational success to occur...
+It takes the collaborative efforts of three major groups.

 - There is a strong correlation between student success and effort.
-Believe in your abilities, be open to new challenges and ask for help when you are not clear or do not understand. - Families can send a positive message to their student.
-Communicate that education is important and can open doors for their future.
-Let your student know that you believe in their abilities and share that learning takes time and practice. - As educators our goal will be to challenge and have high expectations for our students.
-With student assistance we can create a safe environment, learn about each student and let them know that we care about them and their learning.
+Believe in your abilities, be open to new challenges and ask for help when you are not clear or do not understand. - Families can send a positive message to their students.
+We believe education is important and can open doors for their future.
+Let your student know that you believe in their abilities and share that learning takes practice. - As educators our goal will be to challenge and have high student expectations.
+With student assistance we can create a safe environment, learn about each student, and show caring toward each other.